vipinvkmenon/terraform-exporter-btp/docs/btptf.md

   -c, --config-dir string        Directory for the Terraform code (default "generated_configurations_<account-id>") -d, --directory string         ID of the directory -h, --help                     help for export
-  -o, --organization string      ID of the Cloud Foundry organization -r, --resources string         Comma-separated list of resources to be included (default "all") -s, --subaccount string        ID of the subaccount
+  -o, --org string               ID of the Cloud Foundry org -r, --resources string         Comma-separated list of resources to be included (default "all") -s, --subaccount string        ID of the subaccount
 ```